 As one of the most highly anticipated races of the season, the Preakness Stakes is the second leg of the Triple Crown.
 Held annually at the Pimlico Race Course in Baltimore, Missouri, the Preakness is known for its exciting neck-and-neck finishes.
-Six races have been decided by a nose and eleven have been decided by a head.
+The race has been decided by a head or less on 18 occasions.
 Although every victor to have donned the blanket of Black-Eyed-Susans are champions, there are a few performances that have stood the test of time and remain some of the most memorable races in history.
 The following are the top five more memorable Preakness Stakes winners.

 - Secretariat, 1973